Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Exactly.

-to go because her long hair would catch in the ship's ropes so she cut off most of her hair
+But another version of the story, though, says she's not allowed to go because her long hair would catch in the ship's ropes.

-but I think it's also sort of like, well, what's your excuse now?
+But I think it's also sort of like, well, what's your excuse now?

 Yeah, that's great.

-So she's like cut all her hair off.
+So she's like, cut all her hair off.

 It's really short.